ryaniftron/clearview_interface_public/src/cvesp32/docs/cv_api.md

 If you tried to set the band to an invalid band `v` with `{"band":"v"}`, the following would return
 * `{"band":"error-value"}`

+If the JSON request is malformatted, a general json error will return
+* `{"error":"error-json-parse"}`
+If the POST is not the right content type,

 ## Combined Requests